 There are several methods of learning Guernésiais and we offer a few here (this list may change as necessary).

-We arrange courses and workshops for adults.
-Please enquire to hear about the latest courses on offer 747264. *We have a beginner course starting late October / early November 2020 - please email email@example.com or call 747264 to sign up*
+We arrange 6 week courses and workshops for adults.
+Please enquire to hear about the latest courses on offer: call 226518 or email email@example.com.

 There is no learning course available online in one place but resources do exist.
 Here are some:

 The Guernsey Language Commission's You Tube Channel.
 Here you will find different playlists including: